buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Types/IfcAlignmentHorizontalSegmentTypeEnum.md

 In the geometry perspective the Helmert segment is the assembly of two parts of same length which mirror the same change in radius of curvature.
 A rough approximation is known as the biquadratic parabola.

->NOTE&nbsp; also referred to as Schramm curve.
+>NOTE  also referred to as Schramm curve.

 **Base formula (Curvature)**
 !["Helmert curve transition segment"](../../figures/ifcalignmenthorizontalsegmenttypeenum-helmertcurve.png "Figure 1 &mdash; Curvature for horizontal Helmert transition segment")